A Preeminent Corporate Practice

 We are thought leaders in the area of corporate governance.
 We have represented the NYSE in connection with the Exchange’s listing standards and corporate governance initiatives for listed companies.
 We have represented a number of major corporations in connection with corporate governance and related matters; we have also advised special committees of boards of directors, including the boards of Novartis, Publicis and National Australia Bank, in connection with corporate governance investigations and related matters.
 We regularly advise boards and management teams on matters concerning sustainability, ESG and corporate purpose.

 Representative major U.S. M&A matters have included:

-- Allergan in its $83 billion acquisition by AbbVie
+- WESCO International in its $4.5 billion acquisition of Anixter International

 - Pfizer in its $11.4 billion acquisition of Array BioPharma

 - United Technologies in the all-stock merger of equals of its Aerospace businesses with Raytheon Company

 - Global Payments in its $45 billion merger of equals with Total System Services

 - Salesforce in its $15.7 billion acquisition of Tableau Software